Qualitative Numeric Planning: Reductions and Complexity: Properties

 Since the action $a(d)$ in states states $\tup{s_j,c_j,\alpha_j}$ where $d=|\alpha|$ and $X$ is in $\alpha_j$ that is equal to $stack(s_j)$, it follows that $X$ must be at level $d' \leq d$ in $\alpha_j$ and throughout the whole loop.
 This means that if $\tup{s_k,c_k,\alpha_k}$ is the recurring state in $\tau$ (i.e. in the cycle of $\tau$) for which $\pi'(\tup{s_k,c_k,\alpha_k})$ is not an extra action, $\pi'(\tup{s_k,c_k,\alpha_k})$ must be equal to an action of the form $a(X,d')$ for $d' < d$, in contradiction with the assumption that the offending sequence of actions $push(X,d)$ or $a(d)$ in $\tau$ do not contain any intermediate $a(X,d')$ action with $d'< d$.
 This establishes that $c(d) \leq 2^{n}$ is always true during the execution of the policy $\pi'$ over $P$, and hence that the policy $\pi'$ is executable in $P$, and like $\pi$ over $P'$, it is a strong cyclic solution of $P$. } \end{proof}

 The second reduction from QNPs into FOND problems may be used to compute policies for a given QNP from policies of the resulting FOND.
 The reduction is a sound and complete mapping.
 As mentioned above, the resulting QNP policies correspond to controllers that map states $\bar s$ and controller states, pairs $\tup{c,\alpha}$ that encode the state of the (bounded) counters and stack, into actions.
-Hence, there is still the question of whether a QNP solvable by such a controller is solvable by a flat policy (as given in Definition~\ref{def:qnp:solution}). \emph{This question remains open and it is beyond the scope of this paper.} We have spent time trying to answer it without success.
+Hence, there is still the question of whether a QNP solvable by such a controller is solvable by a flat policy (as given in Definition~\ref{def:qnp:solution}).
+In the examples below, the controllers found by the FOND planner over the translation yield flat policies where the selection of actions does not depend on the internal controller state, but more generally the question remains open and beyond the scope of this paper.

+\Omit{ We have spent time trying to answer it without success.
 Indeed, there are arguments that support both an affirmative and a negative answer.
 For the former, QNPs contain no hidden information and thus it seems that they satisfy the Markov property: the current state decouples the past (history) from the future.
 For the latter, it seems that in order to select an appropriate action, an agent must keep in memory what variables it is currently trying to get to zero to avoid any increment of them (such information is in the stack).
-On the other hand, the other general approach for solving QNPs, based on LTL synthesis and discussed below, is also incapable of resolving this issue as well as the inefficient algorithm of brute-force enumeration and termination test of all strong-cyclic policies.
+On the other hand, the other general approach for solving QNPs, based on LTL synthesis and discussed below, is also incapable of resolving this issue as well as the inefficient algorithm of brute-force enumeration and termination test of all strong-cyclic policies. }